VhybZApp/.github/profile/README.md

 **How SOUL Powers vhybZ:**
 - Each vhybZ Agent is a collective of soulmades: it learns your style, goals, and preferences.
-- Agents interact via MCP, contribute to MCG, and collaborate in Clusters.
+- Agents interact via MCP, contribute to MLG, and collaborate in Clusters.
 - SOUL's modular design means new agent skills, knowledge, and behaviors can be added as plug-ins.

 **Example:**